lindvalllab/BioClinical-ModernBERT/README.md

 ## Reference

-If you use BioClinical ModernBERT in your work, please cite our [preprint](https://arxiv.org/abs/2506.10896):
+If you use BioClinical ModernBERT in your work, whether it be this code, our models or our training checkpoints, please cite our [preprint](https://arxiv.org/abs/2506.10896):

 ```
 @misc{sounack2025bioclinicalmodernbertstateoftheartlongcontext,